-Flourless Chocolate Ganache Cake
+Flourless Chocolate Cake with Chocolate Ganache

 Have you ever had a flourless chocolate cake and thought it was a little… bland?
 Dry and boring?
 Because there are so few ingredients, quality is key here.

-Use high quality chocolate and butter – it’s worth splurging for this!
+Use high-quality chocolate and butter – it’s worth splurging for this!

 This flourless chocolate cake is too good, and too easy, to save for special occasions.
 Mix it by hand in one bowl, bake it in a tart plate, springform pan, or cake pan, smooth on a layer of ganache, and you have yourself one decadent treat.

 Top with berries or toasted almonds, or serve with whipped cream or ice cream.
 You really can’t go wrong!

 More Rich Chocolate Desserts:

 - Hot Chocolate Bundt Cake